|Nutrition Facts (per serving)|

 Gather the ingredients.

-Place all of the ingredients into a smoothie blender, such as a Blendtec or a VitaMix blender in the order listed.
-Process until smooth or preferred texture.
+Place all of the ingredients into a smoothie blender.
+Process until smooth.

 Garnish with pineapple chunks.
 Serve immediately.